-Fig.~\ref{FigThermalEnvironment} also shows the radiation environment history.
-As \Planck\ started operations, solar activity was extremely low, and Galactic cosmic rays (which produce sharp glitches in the HFI bolometer signals, see Sect.~\ref{sec:HFIOps}) were able to enter the heliosphere and hit the satellite.
-As the Sun progressed into solar maximum, the cosmic ray flux as measured by the onboard radiation monitor (SREM, \citet{planck2013-p28}) decreased correspondingly, but solar flares increased.
+Figure~\ref{FigThermalEnvironment} also shows the radiation environment history.
+As \Planck\ started operations, Solar activity was extremely low, and Galactic cosmic rays (which produce sharp ``glitches'' in the HFI bolometer signals, see Sect.~\ref{sec:HFIOps}) were more easily able to enter the heliosphere and hit the satellite.
+As Solar activity increased the cosmic ray flux measured by the onboard standard radiation environment monitor (SREM; \citealt{planck2013-p28}) decreased correspondingly, but Solar flares increased.